CrzPhil/SSHniff/README.md

 ## Usage

 The tool uses a `PCAP/NG` file containing SSH session(s) to extract the metadata.
-A few such demo captures are included in the repository, under `analysis/test_sessions/` and `sshniff/test_captures/`.
+A few such demo captures are included in this project's sister repository, under [test_sessions](https://github.com/CrzPhil/SSH-Keystroke-Latency-Analysis/tree/main/test_sessions), as well as at `sshniff/test_captures/`.

 Here is what running the tool looks like: